Update: Are you trying to recover your poems? In April 2018, Poetry.com appeared to have stopped working.

 The books aren’t sold anywhere else in the world.

-Anyone could write anything at all and Poetry.com will hail them as the next Shakespeare.
+Anyone could write anything at all and Poetry.com will hail them as the next Shakespeare and tell you you’ll be included among prestigious poem anthologies.

 Previously, 20/20 did a news report where they had a class full of second graders write poems for the site.